 Creating a strong culture of appropriate behaviour doesn't have to be complicated.
-As the teacher you can acknowledge those pupils who are diligent and hard-working every day.
+As an adult working in school you can acknowledge those pupils who are diligent and hard-working every day.
 Building trust through positive relationships with a student can be simple; one way is the positive note.